TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   - "weather_check.checked" must be true for every match.
 If it is false, that match has not actually been searched and must not be written until it is.
+  - "altitude_check.checked" must be true for every match, same as weather_check.
   - Re-read your own "key_factors" for each match and confirm each point is a genuinely distinct fact, not the same point restated twice.
 If any check fails, go back and complete the missing step before writing